ItsUpToYou/Estafet/EstafetTraining/README.md

 Once the above command executes it will connect you to the SQL Plus terminal.
 Execute following commands to create the user to work on
     connect sys as sysdba;
-Above command will prompt you to enter the password.
-Enter Oradoc_db1 as default password
+Above command will prompt you to enter the password: Oradoc_db1

+Container Database (CDB)
+Username: SYS
+Role: SYSDBA
+Password: Oradoc_db1
+Host: localhost
+SID: ORCLCDB

+Pluggable Database (PDB)
+Username: SYS
+Role: SYSDBA
+Password: Oradoc_db1
+Host: localhost
+Service Name: ORCLPDB1.localdomain